 Maple Syrup Recipes

 The taste treat was first reported in the 1600’s by French priests, probably in Quebec and historic Huronia area of Georgian Bay.
-See Maple Syrup Recipes.

 Maple Trees For Syrup

 The source of maple syrup should not be forgotten.
 The importance of the maple tree is often ignored both as the source of Canada’s national emblem on our flag, and as the source of the delicious golden liquid called maple syrup produced each spring in North Eastern Canada.
 The Sugar Maple is the main source of maple sap for maple syrup products.
-See more information on Sugar Maple Tree.

 A trip to the sugar bush with the family wouldn’t be complete without the taste of fresh ‘hot-off-the grill’ pancakes and sausages smothered in Canadian maple syrup.
 In recent years the Maple Syrup Festivals have attracted a wide range of families and couples.
 Visitors from all over Ontario and Canada plus international travelers and visitors come experience one of the many traditions of being Canadian in Ontario.